 Dell and Intel are active participants in the OpenStack community.
 WestSummit Capital is a China-based global growth stage technology investment firm that invests in industry-leading technology companies with a substantial presence or strategic interest in China.

 Mirantis delivers OpenStack cloud and open source application infrastructure.
 Its focus is vendor-independent cloud implementation uncompromised by opaque hooks or proprietary packaging.
 The company has a unique cost-effective delivery model, founded on years of deep software engineering experience for demanding Fortune 1000 companies.
-Customers include Cisco, Dell, GE, Agilent, NASA, HP, AT&T, The Gap, Axcient and Nexenta.
+Customers include Cisco, Dell, GE, Agilent, NASA, The Gap, Axcient and Nexenta.
 Mirantis is headquartered in Mountain View, California, with engineering centers in Russia and Ukraine. www.mirantis.com5 comments

 [...] from Intel Capital, WestSummit Capital, and Dell Ventures to Accelerate its OpenStack Game”http://www.mirantis.com/company/press-release/mirantis-receives-10-million-from-intel-capital-westsu…Morphlabs: “Netflix and their ‘Chaos Monkey’” by Christopher [...]January 11, 201306:08